Weldmicheal/ttm4175/a1/lab-a1-2.md

 		morse.put("-----",'0');
 		return morse;
 	}

-**Task:**
+**Task 1.19:**
 The method below returns a String with a morse-encoded word.
-(Ehhh... easy to guess...).
 The morse code for each character in the word are separated by a whitespace character (" ").
 Try to build a short program that decodes the morse code and gets the word back.
-(This is a good place to use the StringTokenizer.)

 	public static String getSecretWord() {
 		return "-. - -. ..-";
 	}

-**Task:**
+The following code can take a String (like the one that `getSecretWord` returns), and split it into pieces.
+By default, it splits a String wherever a whitespace character is.

+    StringTokenizer s = new StringTokenizer("A B C");
+	while(s.hasMoreTokens()) {
+		String token = s.nextToken();
+		System.out.println(token);
+	}

+Run the code above just to get familiar with the string tokenizer.
+It should return the following output:

+    A
+    B
+    C

+Now, combine the string tokenizer with the inverse morse code map to decode the secret word.
+Include the solution in your report.
+What was the secret word?

+**Task 1.20: (Advanced)**
 The method below contains a complete message.
 It is handled as an array of strings.
 Each element of the array is a word in the message.
 Write a short program that decodes the entire message.

 	public static String[] getSecretMessage() {